kevin-s-chin/Case-Studies/Cyclistic_Case_Study/cyclistic_report.md

 Based on our findings, we recommend that the new marketing strategy focuses on:

 - Demonstrating the convenience of commuting and making short (less than 10 min.) trips around the city using Cyclistic bikes.
-- Offer a seasonal promotion in the fall to drive casual engagement and spring to bring casuals back after the winter months.
+- Offer a seasonal promotion in the fall to drive casual engagement and in spring to bring casuals back after the winter months.
-- Combine fun and practical use-cases in our marketing materials to show casuals that Cyclistic’s service is multi-purpose.
+- Combine fun and practical use cases in our marketing materials to show casuals that Cyclistic’s service is multi-purpose.

 ## Table of Contents